 No De Delegation (g) Duty to give public notice of a casual vacancy (h) Power to make temporary appointments to Parish Councils (i) Power to determine fees and conditions for supply of copies of, or extracts from, election documents. (j) Power to submit proposals to the Secretary of State for an order under section 10 (pilot schemes for local elections in England and Wales) of the Representation of the People Act 2000.
 MD18 Severance payments of £20,000 and above, but below £100,000, must be personally approved and signed off by the Head of Paid Service, in consultation with the Leader/Chair of Finance and Policy Committee, s151 Officer and Monitoring officer.
 MD19 Power to make agreements with other Local Authorities for the placing of staff at the disposal of those other Local Authorities.
-MD20 In consultation with the Chair of Finance and Policy Committee and the Chair of the Committee responsible for the relevant service area along with that Director, the determination of Departmental staffing proposals, where service areas are being amalgamated or disaggregated or service area is created, modified or deleted due to changes in grant/external funding
+MD20 and area staf disa onsultation with the Chair of Finance and Policy Committee I the Chair of the Committee responsible for the relevant service a along with that Director, the determination of Departmental fing proposals, where service areas are being amalgamated or aggregated or service area is created, modified or deleted due hanges in grant/external funding